simonw/sqlite-utils/docs/python-api.rst

 You don't need to pass all of the columns to the ``column_order`` parameter.
 If you only pass a subset of the columns the remaining columns will be ordered based on the key order of the dictionary.

+After inserting a row like this, the ``dogs.last_rowid`` property will return the SQLite ``rowid`` assigned to the most recently inserted record.

+The ``dogs.last_pk`` property will return the last inserted primary key value, if you specified one.
+This can be very useful when writing code that creates foreign key or many-to-many relationships.

 Bulk inserts
 ============